nathanforester/vagrant/README.md

 DevOps minimizes the time it takes to deliver value to customers.
 The cycle time from developer completion of a story/defect/task to production is dramatically reduced allowing for value to be realized as quickly as possible.
 - Reduce Time - Make incremental changes to apps on the fly.
 Test and deploy.
 More agile, more valuable in the market by responding to customer demands.
 Fast, safer to market.
 - Being more agile saving cost, Save developer time.
 While it's a large upfront investment, we're lowering the negative impact of operations.
 We've accelerated the speed at which we go to market and our ability to scale.
 We view DevOps as a business enablement tool.
-- Problem resolution: The greatest value of successful DevOps higher confidence in delivery, visibility, and traceability to what’s going on, so you can solve problems quicker. s
+- Problem resolution: The greatest value of successful DevOps higher confidence in delivery, visibility, and traceability to what’s going on, so you can solve problems quicker.

+##### 4 Pillars of DevOps:
+- Collaboration:
+Collaboration is about how well individuals inside a single team collaborate between each other.
+This is important step before starting to collaborate with other teams.

+- Affinity:
+Affinity is one level higher than collaboration in a sense, that it is more about relationship between various teams and departments within an organization.
+According to authors affinity can be also applied withing different organizations.

+- Tools:
+Tools are an accelarators, driving change based on the current culture and direction.
+If tools, or lack thereof, get in the way of individuals or teams working well together, your initiative will not succeed.

+- Scaling:
+Scaling is a focus on the process and pivots that organization must adopt throughout their lifecycles.
+Beyond simply considering what it means to address devops in large enterprise organizations, scaling takes into account how the other pillars of effective devops can be applied throughout organizations as they grow, mature, or even shrink.